 Humans brought the beetles to North America and now we are playing a major role in the spread of the insect.
 The beetle larvae are being distributed inside firewood and nursery logs that are moved out of an infected region.
 Dr. Deborah McCullough is an entomologist at Michigan State University.
 As she says in the last video in this article, the emerald ash borer problem is a "human driven disaster".
 She also says that the beetle "has become the most destructive forest insect ever to invade North America".

 Ash trees are important economically.
-They are used not only as trees for landscaping but also to make items such as furniture, floors, paneling, pallets, baseball bats and tool handles.
-The trees are also an important component of their ecosystem.
-Birds eat their seeds and they provide shade and a habitat for various creatures.
+They are used not only for landscaping but also to make items such as furniture, floors, paneling, pallets, baseball bats, and tool handles.
+In addition, the trees are an important component of their ecosystem.
+Birds eat their seeds and the trees provide shade and a habitat for various creatures.

 Emerald Ash Borer Problems

 Typically, within six years of an infestation arriving in a woodlot, more than 99% of the ash trees have been killed.— Natural Resources Canada